MobilityData/gbfs-validator/gbfs-validator/nonSchemaValidation/README.md

 # low_cost

-If the computed cost seams low regarding the `form_factor` and `propulsion_type`, the validator will return a warning.
+If the computed cost seams low regarding the `form_factor`, the validator will return a warning.

 # high_cost

-If the computed cost seams high regarding the `form_factor` and `propulsion_type`, the validator will return a warning.
+If the computed cost seams high regarding the `form_factor`, the validator will return a warning.

 # duplicate_vehicle_type_id